This entry is a stub

 Adjacent to three bronze house posts, representing the Tlingit, Haida, and Tsimshian cultures is the Sealaska Heritage Institute.

-Its downtown Juneau location, wooden and glass structure, is highlighted by red formline symbols created by Haida artist Robert Davidson.
+Its downtown Juneau location, wooden and glass structure, is highlighted by red formline symbols created by the Haida artist Robert Davidson.
 Upon entering, the Sealaska Heritage Institute offers a unique sight in the form of the largest carved clan house front in the world, created by Tsimshian artists David A. and David R. Boxley.
 Their work can be found in private collections around the world, as well as in the Smithsonian National Museum of the American Indian in Washington D.C.

 Behind this masterpiece is a handcrafted cedar clan house.
 The house features two posts representing warriors, and a large carved glass house screen created by Tlingit artist Preston Singletary.
 The Sealaska Heritage Institute also features a small, but mighty, museum/gallery that presents dynamic and engaging displays.
 These range from clan regalia and ancient pieces, to modern works by Northwest Coast Native artists.

-Visiting artists periodically demonstrate their crafts in the building lobby, showcasing everything from Chilkat weaving to unique carving demonstrations.
+Visiting artists periodically demonstrate crafts in the building lobby, showcasing everything from Chilkat weaving to unique carving demonstrations.